ESICM 2022 Research Awards

-The Global ICU Award aims at projects conducted in a Low & Middle Income Country.
-The projects should have an educational element focusing on improving patient care.
-Eligible Low & Middle Income Countries are based on the 2017 low and middle income countries list compiled by the World Bank and approved by the WHO.
+The Global ICU Award is intended for projects conducted in a Low & Middle Income Country as defined by the 2021 Low & Middle Income Countries list compiled by the World Bank and approved by the WHO.

 ESICM Established Investigator Award

-The Established Investigator Award supports the research activities of a senior physician/scientist active in clinical or basic research.
-It supports a research project conducted in Europe.
-The specific intent is to provide support for investigators who have already established their independent research programme in the field of intensive care and emergency medicine, and who can demonstrate a commitment to facilitate research training of young colleagues.
-The research proposal may rely on approaches ranging from basic cellular responses to outcome research, and may include clinical applications as well as translational science.
+The Established Investigator Award supports investigators who have already established their independent research programme in the field of intensive care and emergency medicine, and who can demonstrate a commitment to training of young colleagues.
+The proposal may rely on approaches ranging from basic cellular responses to outcome research, and may include clinical applications as well as translational science.

 ESICM Young Investigator Award